yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-tables.md

 When DDL changes are made to databases in replication for xCluster disaster recovery (DR) (such as creating, altering, or dropping tables or partitions), the changes must be:

-- performed at the SQL level on both the DR primary and replica, and then
+- Performed at the SQL level on both the DR primary and replica.
-- In [Manual schema change mode](../#manual-schema-changes), also updated at the YugabyteDB Anywhere level in the DR configuration.
+- In [Manual mode](../#manual-schema-changes), also updated at the YugabyteDB Anywhere level in the DR configuration.

 {{<tabpane text=true >}}

+  {{% tab header="Semi-automatic schema change mode" lang="semi-automatic-schema-changes" %}}

+For each DDL statement:

+1. Execute the DDL on the DR primary, waiting for it to complete.
+2. Execute the DDL on the DR replica, waiting for it to complete.

+After both steps are complete, the YugabyteDB Anywhere UI should reflect any added/removed tables in the Tables listing for this DR configuration.

+  {{% /tab %}}

   {{% tab header="Manual schema change mode" lang="manual-schema-changes" %}}